 Our help lines are anonymous and confidential phone lines that offer lesbian, gay, bisexual, transgender, queer and questioning adults and young people a “safe place” to call for information, referrals, and support.
 Our trained volunteers can help you with coming out as well as locating LGBT groups and services in your local area.
 Our volunteers can also offer support and guidance around common issues including safer sex and relationships and HIV/AIDS.

-To receive a free Helpline poster to promote this service to your students or clients, please email Joanna Wisch, Program Coordinator, at email@example.com.
+We provide helpful, informational posters to teachers, program managers, clinicians and direct service professionals.
+To receive a free Helpline poster to promote this service to your students or clients, please email Jo Wisch, Program Coordinator, at firstname.lastname@example.org.

 Peer Listening Line (25 & Under)